prgreen/prgreen.github.io/source/_posts/2013-09-20-node-dot-js-socket-dot-io-jquery-ntwitter-node-cron.markdown

 I assume the reader has at least basic familiarity with Node, underscore.js, and socket.io.

-We'll use this fantastic [blog article](http://www.dillonbuchanan.com/programming/node-js-twitter-streaming-api-socket-io-twitter-cashtag-heatmap/) to bootstrap our code.

-The whole code will soon be available from a GitHub repository, for now I'll explain the highlights.
+The whole code is available from a [GitHub repository](https://github.com/prgreen/worldovision).
+Don't forget to "npm install" the missing modules if you intend to clone it, and fill in the relevant twitter account information.

 We'll use [express](http://expressjs.com/) as our web application framework of choice, for convenience, although we only have one route (it's a one page web app).